RPi-Distro/pi-gen/README.md

    There are a number of different files and directories which can be used to control different parts of the build process:

      - **00-run.sh** - A unix shell script.
-Needs to be made executable for it to run
+Needs to be made executable for it to run.

      - **00-run-chroot.sh** - A unix shell script which will be run in the chroot of the image build directory.
 Needs to be made executable for it to run.